Smart farming using IoT : The future of IoT

 These activities can simply be achieved by just sitting at home and almost doing no hard work.
 This is how IoT makes the process of farming easy and thus plays an important role.

-Smart Farming Technologies:
+Smart Farming Technologies

-Adopting Smart Farming System have many benefits but what exactly are the technologies involved in the process to make Farming to be said as “Smart Farming”:
+Adopting to Smart Farming System have many benefits but what exactly are the technologies involved in the process to make Farming be said as “Smart Farming”:

-Actuators: After sensors send the value to the brain, depending on some applications the hardware is supposed to do some action after receiving that input.
+Actuators - After sensors send the value to the brain, depending on some applications the hardware is supposed to do some action after receiving that input.
 The sending back of data by the brain of the hardware is called output and that output is received by electronics known as Actuators.
 Some actuators used are motors, lights, electric sprinklers, etc.

-Communication: Some or maybe all the Smart Agriculture applications have wireless connectivity using which the farmer can check the status of things and control various operations on the farm.
+Communication - Some or maybe all the Smart Agriculture applications have wireless connectivity using which the farmer can check the status of things and control various operations on the farm.
 This communication is possible by using technologies like WiFi, Bluetooth, 4G, etc.

 This is the computer programming technology that provides the brain with various commands to control electronics, receive or send data, and do more.
 The programming has to be done specifically based on the application for better results.

+Cloud Technology - #cloud is one the most important technology used in this decade, #cloud services are provided by top companies like Amazon (AWS), Google (GCP), Microsoft(Azure), and many more.
 The data from the #sensors & electronics are stored on the cloud and can be checked by a human or sent back to other #electronics which can perform some actions according to the data received.
 The data can be accessed/sent from/to any parts of the world which makes the possibility that the farmer can stay home until really necessary.

-All the data on the cloud can be collected after a certain interval of time and by analyzing that data the farmer can know the result of Smart Agriculture and also predict future results using the same data.
+Data Analytics - All the data on the cloud can be collected after a certain interval of time and by analyzing that data the farmer can know the result of Smart Agriculture and also predict future results using the same data.
 He/She can predict the amount of water used for sprinklers or irrigation on a monthly basis or he/she may see the prediction of the climate changes for the next coming days.
 As a result, the farmer can increase productivity using Data Analytics.

-With all these technology benefits, there also might be some challenges in Smart Farming like the hardware used should be reliable, it would need maintenance.
+There also might be some challenges in Smart Farming like the hardware used should be reliable, it would need maintenance.
 Good data analytics and machine learning capabilities to predict future data or do more with the collected data.
 Since there would be a lot of data stored in the cloud, there would be high chances of the data being stolen or misused and so the data should be protected with security, which would be costly.

 Applications of IoT in smart farming

-Precision Farming - This application is called Precision Farming because IoT enabled Smart Farming is more efficient, productive, and easy when compared to the basic agriculture process.
-Using IoT based Smart Farming, the farmer can analyze the data of various sensors like temperature, water level, soil, moisture, climate, and then using those data predict the future data & decide whether to make any changes in the ongoing processes or to start/stop any process.
+Precision Farming - This application is called Precision Farming because IoT-enabled Smart Farming is more efficient, productive, and easy when compared to the basic agriculture process.
+Using IoT-based Smart Farming, the farmer can analyze the data of various sensors like temperature, water level, soil, moisture, climate, and then using those data predict the future data & decide whether to make any changes in the ongoing processes or to start/stop any process.

-Climate monitoring and forecasting - Weather forecasting has helped in climate prediction for many years and now implementing it with farming will help improve the production.
+Climate monitoring and forecasting - Weather forecasting has helped in climate prediction for many years and now implementing it with farming will help improve production.
 The weather station is now providing the weather forecast data via many sources and by analyzing those data, the farmers can consider making changes in ongoing processes if needed.

 Livestock management - Many devices are using which one can check the health of animals and connecting the same with IoT the farmers can monitor the life of all the animals they have on their farm.
 They can then make further decisions like which livestock can help with labor or other commodities.